disquedur/Gym-App/README.md

 # GYMRAT

 This project is a cross-platform mobile application developed in Flutter for gym members.
 The app provides real-time access to gym member attendance, enables locating training colleagues on a map, and offers personalized training programs based on user levels.

+Striving to foster a vibrant community and emerge as the go-to social media platform that empowers individuals to embrace fitness and engage in active lifestyles.

 The project is in progress!
 [40%]

 ## Features